-The fee for processing an application for a residence permit or for renewal of such a permit is NOK 1 100, which shall be paid at the latest when the application is submitted.
-A fee of NOK 3 000 is payable for processing an application for a residence permit in connection with employment and studies etc., see section 23 to section 26 of the Act, or an application for renewal of such a permit, except for applications for or renewal of a permits for students etc., see section 6-19, researchers with their own funds, see section 6-20, or au pairs, see section 6-15, in which case the fee is NOK 2 500.
-The fee for applications for, or renewal of, group permits, see section 6-7 and 6-15, is NOK 3 000 per employee.
-A fee of NOK 3 750 5 200 is payable for processing the first-time application for a residence permit for a family member under the provisions of chapter 6 of the Act, or an application for renewal of such a permit that is submitted after the permit expired.
-If the application for renewal of the permit as mentioned in the fourth sentence was made before the permit expired, the fee is NOK 2 500.
-The fee for processing an application for a permanent residence permit is NOK 1 900.
+The fee for processing an application for a residence permit or for renewal of such permit is NOK 1100, which shall be paid at the latest when the application is submitted.
+The fee for processing an application for a group permit is NOK 1100 per employee, see sections 6-7 and 6-15.
+The fee for processing a first-time application for a residence permit for a family member under the provisions of chapter 6 of the Act, or an application for renewal of such a permit that is submitted after the permit expired, is NOK 3000.
+The fee for processing an application for a permanent residence permit is NOK 1600.